msande84/msande84.github.io/docs/index.md

 ### My Contribution

 * My portion of this project was focused on creating a keypad that will control the volume of our speaker as well as stop the alarm when the correct code is entered.
-* Content should also help an unfamiliar reader navigate to areas of interest.
-Information like:

-To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.

-For all the sections